-Hasbro, Inc. (NASDAQ: HAS) is a branded play company providing children and families around the world with a wide-range of immersive entertainment offerings based on the Company's world class brand portfolio.
-From toys and games, to television programming, motion pictures, digital gaming and a comprehensive licensing program, Hasbro strives to delight its global customers with well-known and beloved brands such as TRANSFORMERS, LITTLEST PET SHOP, NERF, PLAYSKOOL, MY LITTLE PONY, G.I.
-JOE, MAGIC: THE GATHERING, and MONOPOLY.
-The Company's Hasbro Studios develops and produces television programming for markets around the world.
-The Hub TV Network is part of a multi-platform joint venture between Hasbro and Discovery Communications (NASDAQ: DISCA, DISCB, DISCK), in the U.S. Through the company's deep commitment to corporate social responsibility, including philanthropy, Hasbro is helping to build a safe and sustainable world for future generations and to positively impact the lives of millions of children and families every year.
-It has been recognized for its efforts by being named among the "100 Best Corporate Citizens" by CR Magazine and one of the "World's Most Ethical Companies" by the Ethisphere Institute.
-Hasbro was also recognized by the U.S. Environmental Protection Agency (EPA) in its inaugural Climate Leadership award for reduction of greenhouse gas emissions - goal achievement and was named by Climate Counts as the Toy Sector Leader - scoring highest in transparency and reduction of impact on global warming.
+Hasbro, Inc. (NASDAQ: HAS) is a branded play company dedicated to fulfilling the fundamental need for play for children and families through creative expression of the Company's world class brand portfolio, including TRANSFORMERS, MONOPOLY, PLAY-DOH, MY LITTLE PONY, MAGIC: THE GATHERING, NERF, LITTLEST PET SHOP and G.I.
+JOE.
+From toys and games, to television programming, motion pictures, digital gaming and a comprehensive licensing program, Hasbro strives to delight its global customers with innovative play and entertainment experiences, in a variety of forms and formats, anytime and anywhere.
+The Company's Hasbro Studios develops and produces television programming for more than 170 markets around the world, and for the U.S. on The Hub TV Network, part of a multi-platform joint venture between Hasbro and Discovery Communications (NASDAQ: DISCA, DISCB, DISCK).
+Through the company's deep commitment to corporate social responsibility, including philanthropy, Hasbro is helping to build a safe and sustainable world for future generations and to positively impact the lives of millions of children and families every year.
+It has been recognized for its efforts by being named one of the "World's Most Ethical Companies" and is ranked as one of Corporate Responsibility Magazine's "100 Best Corporate Citizens."
+In 2012, Hasbro was also recognized by the U.S. Environmental Protection Agency (EPA) with a Climate Leadership award for reduction of greenhouse gas emissions - goal achievement and was named by Climate Counts as the Toy Sector Leader for the fourth consecutive year - scoring highest in transparency and reduction of impact on global warming.
 Learn more at www.hasbro.com/csr.